Successive Partial Disruptions with Orbital Precession in a White Dwarf-Black Hole System for Repeating GRB 250702B: Introduction

 A similar phenomenology was observed in the first known jetted TDE, Swift~J1644+57, which showed multiple high-energy flares separated by $\sim$day-long intervals, while individual flares rose on $\sim100$~s timescales \citep{Burrows2011,Levan2011}.
 These timescales have been interpreted in a white dwarf--intermediate-mass black hole (WD--IMBH) disruption scenario, in which the short timescale reflects the accretion time, and the longer one corresponds to the orbital period of the WD \citep{Krolik2011}.
-In contrast, GRB~250702B exhibits flares recurring at irregular intervals as short as $\Delta t_\mathrm{flare,min}\sim1$~hour, while the flare durations remain comparable.
+In contrast, GRB~250702B exhibits flares recurring at irregular intervals as short as $\Delta t_\mathrm{flare,min,obs}\sim1$~hour in the observer frame.
 This hierarchy points to a more compact system in which the WD survives multiple close encounters with the BH, as expected for partial tidal disruptions \citep[e.g.,][]{Zalamea2010,MacLeod2014,Chen2023,Lau2025,Chen2025}.

 In this Letter, we propose that the temporal hierarchy of GRB~250702B arises from successive partial tidal disruptions of the WD orbiting the BH.
 If the WD approaches sufficiently close to the BH, frame dragging induces relativistic precession of its orbit.
 At each pericenter passage, a fraction of the WD is stripped and circularizes into a transient accretion disk, launching a relativistic jet.
 Orbital precession causes the jet-launching direction to vary between passages, so that most jets are viewed off-axis, with only a few aligning with the observer’s line of sight and producing detectable prompt gamma-ray flares.
 This framework will explain the coexistence of short-duration flares, irregular recurrence, and prolonged activity in GRB~250702B, and predicts enhanced late-time radio emission from the cumulative contribution of multiple off-axis jets.